safiaj/Meditation/README.md

 * Google fonts
 * pexels.com - for all open source images used.
 * W3C Validator - to check all code was correct.
-* blog.logrocket.com -form styling help
+* Headspace, 'Verywell' and Youtube websites for landing page information
+* Student support on Slack
 * Love Running project - for general help
 * Google - The general text from the home page and sign up page inspiration is from Google.
 * Font Awesome - for all icons used.
-* previous students documents (very appreciated!)
-* Love running project examples and readme file
+* Love running project readme file